-Asset risk and profitability ratios reflect the weaker of either the last reported or the average of the latest three annual periods and the year-to-date figure.
-The capital ratio is the latest reported figure.
-Funding structure and liquidity ratios reflect the latest year-end figures.
+These ratios are calculated based on our Banks Methodology scorecard.
+The bank's problem loan and profitability ratios are the weaker of the average of the latest three year-end ratios and the latest reported ratio.
+The bank's capital ratio is the latest reported figure.
+The bank's funding structure and liquid resources ratios are the latest year-end figures.
+Source: Moody's Financial MetricsTM

-Source: Moody's Investors Service